fuzeac/fuze-telegram-mini-app/README.md

 - [miniapp-game-service-template](miniapp-game-service-template.md) — Partner game blueprint.
 - [miniapp-shared](miniapp-shared.md) — DTOs, auth, HTTP client, telemetry, config SDK.

-> Each repo’s **SystemDesign.md** is intentionally concise and compatible.
+> Each repo’s **Architectural Blueprint** is intentionally concise and compatible.
 Together, they form the complete blueprint for a working app.

 ---